 If you wish to run your cluster on your own hardware, you could do so on Raspberry Pis (ARM64) or Intel NUCs (x86_64) for example.

 This tutorial assumes you have a domain name.
-If you don’t have one, you can register one at Porkbun for example.
-In this tutorial we’ll use example.com (replace it when you see it).
+If you don’t have one, you can register one at Porkbun.
+In this tutorial, we’ll use example.com (replace it when you see it).

-Create DNS records pointing at the (public) IP addresses of your nodes.
+Create DNS records pointing at your nodes’ (public) IP addresses.
 How you do this depends on your DNS provider or domain registrar.
 Please refer to their documentation.
-In this tutorial the nodes will have the FQDNs node-1.example.com, node-2.example.com and node-3.example.com.
+In this tutorial, the nodes will have the FQDNs node-1.example.com, node-2.example.com, and node-3.example.com.

 Also, make sure that port 6443 is open for incoming connections for your nodes in your firewall.